The association general meeting approved this strategy on June 16th 2020, and revised it on May 6th 2021.

 From Data Protection to Data Empowerment: People should not be treated as merely “subjects who need to be protected”, but rather autonomous human beings with the will, agency, opportunities, skills, and tools to make use of personal data – as they like.

 From Closed to Open Ecosystems: There exists a level playing field and fair competition among all sizes of companies, which will replace current virtual monopolies and produce real choices between good alternative products and services for people.

-By Ecosystem facilitation, we refer to bridging the people and organisations that are developing and providing MyData services and enabling solutions in practice, or willing to build them.
-The aim of facilitating the development of MyData Ecosystems is to increase the speed of co-development and co-learning and at the same time find common direction on a journey towards interoperability.
+By Ecosystem facilitation, we refer to bridging the people and organisations that are developing and providing MyData services and enabling solutions in practice or willing to build them.
+The aim of facilitating the development of MyData Ecosystems is to increase the speed of co-development and co-learning and at the same time find a common direction on a journey towards interoperability.

-Outreach means the planned activities to reach and engage with our stakeholders, with the intent to spread our core messages, promote practical examples and doers in our community, and to amplify our organisational presence.
+Outreach means the planned activities to reach and engage with our stakeholders, with the intent to spread our core messages, promote practical examples and doers in our community, and amplify our organisational presence.
 The key activity in this area is the continued production and promotion of MyData Publications, such as white papers, expert webinars, a library of case studies, which will become respected, go-to resources for the personal data community.
 Effective outreach will also produce a measurable change in the reach, reputation and level of activity of MyData Global.

 MyData Global Organisation and the MyData Brand, together form the engine that supports the four impact areas: Connecting Communities, Thought Leadership, Ecosystem Facilitation, and Outreach.